Pet Circle

 Are there any other options apart from surgical desexing?

 Another option you may have heard of is chemical desexing using in implant called Suprelorin.
-This implant slowly releases a hormone blocker called deslorelin acetate over 6-12 months, and tricks the body into thinking it is not producing any reproductive hormones.
+This implant slowly releases a hormone blocker called deslorelin acetate over at least 12 months, and tricks the body into thinking it is not producing any reproductive hormones.
 As it is only temporary, your ferret will need to have repeat implants at least once a year, which will add up to more than the cost of a desexing surgery over the lifetime of your ferret.
-Some ferrets may also need sedation or an anaesthetic to get the implant as it is quite a large needle, and can be painful.
-Studies show that the risk of ferrets developing adrenal disease may be lower when implanted than when surgically desexed; however the link is still unclear at this stage.
+However, it has the added benefit of being an effective preventative and treatment for adrenal disease.

 When does my ferret need to see the vet?